 2.6.
 If the Builder begins Works and there is no formal written agreement, the Client is deemed to have given a legal and binding verbal agreement to the Price (subject to clause 3) and the terms and conditions contained herein.

 3.1 At the Builder's sole discretion the Price shall be either:

 (a) as indicated on invoices provided by the Builder to the Client in respect of Works undertaken; or

-(b) the Builder's quoted Price (subject to clause 4) which shall be binding upon the Builder provided that the Client shall accept the Builder's quotation in writing within twenty-eight (28) days.
+(b) the Builder's quoted Price (subject to clause 4) which shall be binding upon the Builder provided that the Client shall accept the Builder's quotation in writing within twenty-eight (28) days and before Works begins.

 3.2 At the Builder's sole discretion:

 (b) payment shall be due on completion of the Works; or

 (c) detailed progress payment claims or invoices may be submitted by the Builder: